Table of Contents

 Are you entitled to the basic banking service in American dollars?

 The current account is available in euros.
-An account in American dollar can be provided upon request of your business or diplomatic mission.
-However, your business or diplomatic mission cannot deposit cash or withdraw cash with the current account in American dollars.
+An account in American dollars or in another currency accepted within the commercial activities of the credit institution, can be provided upon request of your business or diplomatic mission.
+However, your business or diplomatic mission cannot deposit cash or withdraw cash with the current account in American dollars or in currencies other than euro.

-Keep in mind that a bank that does not offer US dollar accounts to its existing clients cannot be obliged to do so.
+Keep in mind that a bank that does not offer accounts in American dollars to its existing clients cannot be obliged to do so.
 For those accounts, the Chamber of Basic Banking Services will choose banks that offer such accounts to their current clients.

 How do you apply for the basic banking service for businesses?